khanjal/RaptorSheets/README.md

 ## Sheet Styling
 * Configure alternating row colors and enable full sheet protection
+* Assign names and colors to sheet tabs

 ## Other Features
 * Appending data to specified sheets